 The board supports the use of recording devices on school bused used for transportation to and from school as well as for field trips, curricular or extracurricular events.
-The recording devices will be used to monitor student behavior and may be used as evidence in a student disciplinary proceeding.
-The recordings are student records subject to school district confidentiality, board policy and administrative regulations.
 Students are prohibited from tampering with the recording devices on the school buses.
 Students found in violation of this regulation will be disciplined in accordance with the school district discipline policy and Good Conduct Rule and will reimburse the school district for any repairs or replacement necessary as a result of the tampering.